 I didn’t want to build someone else’s dream for the rest of my life.
 I wanted to build my own.

 I wanted to find something I was passionate about.
 For me, that was food.
 I LOVE food.
 In any shape, way or form….
 I could eat at any hour of the day.
-While I’m a terrible cook myself (working on it), I enjoy going out and experiencing new restaurants.
+I thoroughly enjoy going out and experiencing new restaurants.
+I’d prefer going on adventures in new cities Vs spending money on the latest handbag or shoes.
 That’s my idea of FUN.
-Food brings people together from all walks of life.
-Eating good food is a way to learn and experience new cultures through your tastebuds.
+I believe food brings people together from all walks of life.
+Food is a way to learn and experience new cultures through your tastebuds.
 I’m so into it.

 So here I was… with a passion for food and trying out new restaurants.
 Could I make a job out of it??
 I know it sounds… uhh… SILLY?